vtex/faststore/packages/gatsby-plugin-cms/README.md

 }
 ```

 This, in turn, would generate types in your Gatsby GraphQL layer.
-To query these data you can do the follwing query:
+To query these data you can do the following query:

 ```
 query HomePageQuery {